ThomasB94/LAMAS/README.md

 # LAMAS 2020 - The Game

-An explanation on what is implemented here can be found on https://lamas-2020.web.app/.
+An explanation on what is implemented here can be found [here](https://lamas-2020.web.app/).

 ## Run instructions
 - Clone the repo